Arts Tasmania and arts@work have developed a range of programs and publications to assist, support and inform artists and arts organisations.

 Arts business and artform resources is a collection of links to websites that may assist artists and arts organisations across all artforms to develop their skills, connections, profile and business practices.
 They are organized by art form including music, writing, design, performing and visual art and more as well as arts business links that cover financial support, governance and marketing.

-To read previous editions of the arts-e newsbyte see past editions of arts-e newsbyte.
+To read previous editions of the arts-e newsbyte see Newsbyte: arts news and opportunities - past editions.

 For more Arts Tasmania and arts@work publications see the publications page.